GRC Engineering

 Drift probability increases linearly with audit interval.
 The longer between checks, the more opportunities for deviation.
 A control checked monthly has 12 opportunities per year for drift to be caught.
 A control checked annually has one.
 The probability of an undetected drift event at any given moment is proportional to the time since the last verification.

 Drift severity increases exponentially with time.
 Small drifts compound.
 A missed access review in Q1 means the Q2 review inherits the Q1 backlog.
 A documentation gap that persists for one quarter is a minor finding.
 The same gap persisting for three quarters demonstrates a systemic monitoring failure.
-Auditors treat duration as a severity multiplier: a control that drifted for two weeks gets a different response than a control that drifted for eight months.
-Anthem’s 11-month undetected breach access illustrates the extreme case [HHS OCR, 2018].
+In practice, auditors commonly treat duration as a severity multiplier: a control that drifted for two weeks gets a different response than a control that drifted for eight months.
+Anthem’s approximately 9-month undetected breach access illustrates the extreme case (HHS OCR settlement, October 2018).

+The audit fix.
 Calculate your current drift window for each control category.
 Identify controls where the drift window exceeds 30 days.
 These are your highest-priority candidates for automated monitoring.
 Present the drift window calculation to your audit committee: “Our access controls have an 89-day maximum drift window under quarterly review.
 Automated monitoring reduces that to under one hour.
-The cost difference between a 89-day undetected access violation and a 47-minute one is the business case.”
+The cost difference between an 89-day undetected access violation and a one-hour one is the business case.”
 The math sells itself.

 Framework-Specific Monitoring Requirements